IdentityServer/IdentityServer4/docs/topics/resources.rst

 The two fundamental resource types in IdentityServer are:

-* **identity resources:** these are claims about a user like user ID, display name, email address etc…
+* **identity resources:** represent claims about a user like user ID, display name, email address etc…
-* **API resources:** this is functionality a client wants to access.
+* **API resources:** represent functionality a client wants to access.
 Typically, they are HTTP-based endpoints (aka APIs), but could be also message queuing endpoints or similar.

 .. note:: You can define resources using a C# object model - or load them from a data store.
 An implementation of ``IResourceStore`` deals with these low-level details.
 For this document we are using the in-memory implementation.

 Identity Resources
 ------------------
-An identity resource is a named logical grouping of claims and can be requested using the *scope* parameter.
+An identity resource is a named group of claims that can be requested using the *scope* parameter.

 The OpenID Connect specification `suggests <https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims>`_ a couple of standard scope name to claim type mappings that might be useful to you for inspiration, but you can freely design them yourself.